sarahcolbert/CrossTraitAnalyses/make_rg_table.md

 We do this because lines starting with the sumstats file path contain the results

 ```
-grep -h "^/munged_sumstats/" /rg_results/*.log >> /rg_results/rg_table1.txt
+grep -h ^/munged_sumstats/ /rg_results/*.log >> /rg_results/rg_table1.txt
 ```

-### Step 3: to get the just the phenotype label, remove the strings that come before and after it in the file path
+### Step 3: To get just the phenotype label, remove the strings that come before and after it in the file path

 ```
 sed -i 's@/munged_sumstats/@@g' /rg_results/rg_table1.txt